Are Basset Hounds Good with Kids? Family Guide

 Basset Hounds can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+Expect 40-65 lbs at maturity and 12-13 yrs of life with a Basset Hound; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 What sets the Basset Hound apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Age-Appropriate Interactions